Robert Devereux, 2nd Earl of Essex: Ireland

+Essex began a rivalry at court with a faction led by Robert Cecil.
+Essex sought to establish himself as the queen's primary advisor and policy-maker.

 Essex's greatest failure was as Lord Lieutenant of Ireland, a post which he talked himself into in 1599.
-The Nine Years' War (1595–1603) was in its middle stages, and no English commander had been successful.
+The Nine Years' War (1593–1603) was in its middle stages, and no English commander had been successful.
 More military force was required to defeat the Irish chieftains, led by Hugh O'Neill, the Earl of Tyrone, and supplied from Spain and Scotland.

 Essex led the largest expeditionary force ever sent to Ireland—16,000 troops—with orders to put an end to the rebellion.
-He departed London to the cheers of the Queen's subjects, and it was expected the rebellion would be crushed instantly, but the limits of Crown resources and of the Irish campaigning season dictated otherwise.
+He departed London to the cheers of the queen's subjects, and it was expected the rebellion would be crushed instantly, but the limits of Crown resources and of the Irish campaigning season dictated otherwise.

 Essex had declared to the Privy Council that he would confront O'Neill in Ulster.
 Instead, he led his army into southern Ireland, where he fought a series of inconclusive engagements, wasted his funds, and dispersed his army into garrisons, while the Irish won two important battles in other parts of the country.
 Rather than face O'Neill in battle, Essex entered a truce that some considered humiliating to the Crown and to the detriment of English authority.
-The Queen herself told Essex that if she had wished to abandon Ireland it would scarcely have been necessary to send him there.
+The queen told Essex that if she had wished to abandon Ireland it would scarcely have been necessary to send him there.

-In all of his campaigns, Essex secured the loyalty of his officers by conferring knighthoods, an honour the Queen herself dispensed sparingly, and by the end of his time in Ireland more than half the knights in England owed their rank to him.
+In all of his campaigns, Essex secured the loyalty of his officers by conferring knighthoods, an honour the queen dispensed sparingly, and by the end of his time in Ireland more than half the knights in England owed their rank to him.
+The 38 knights he created in Ireland were later ritually degraded, and stripped of their knighthood by Elizabeth.
 The rebels were said to have joked that, "he never drew sword but to make knights", but his practice of conferring knighthoods could in time enable Essex to challenge the powerful factions at Cecil's command.

 He was the second Chancellor of the University of Dublin, serving from 1598 to 1601.
 He was educated at Trinity College Dublin.